kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 * Ensure discovery reports the same set of resources everywhere (not just group versions, as it does today)
-* Proxy client traffic to an apiserver that can service the request
+* Ensure that every resource in discovery can be accessed successfully
-* If traffic can't be proxied (e.g. if no network connection between apiservers), return a 503 and not a 404 so clients can make the right decision.
+* In the failure case (e.g. network not routable between apiservers), ensure that unreachable resources are served 503 and not 404.

 ### Non-Goals